reissbaker/slink/README.md

   exists).
 * `slink run <command>`: runs a command on the machine.
 Automatically allocates a PTY for you to allow interactive commands to work corrrectly.
+* `slink forward <ports...>`: forward ports from your local machine to the same ports on the remote machine.
 * `slink sync up`: sync the current directory to the remote machine via rsync, maintaining relative path from $HOME if in $HOME, or from root otherwise.
 * `slink sync down`: inverse of `sync up`.